kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/problem.md

   Why a simple sequential loop falls short for production search ingestion, and how Lucille addresses the pitfalls.
 ---

+Organizations build search applications when their users need to find information across large, heterogeneous collections of data — product catalogs, legal documents, support tickets, research papers, internal wikis, file shares.
+The data lives in databases, cloud storage, APIs, and content management systems, often in different formats and with varying levels of structure.
+Before any of it becomes searchable, it must be extracted from these sources, cleaned, enriched (with metadata, classifications, embeddings, or extracted entities), and delivered to a search engine or vector database in the right format.
+This process — getting source data into a search-ready state — is search ETL.

 Getting data into a search engine involves three distinct functions:

 1. Connect to a source system to acquire data.